ntsikim/Udacity-Project2/README.md

 ### Impact of Imbalance

--   Bias Towards Majority Classes: The model may become biased towards the majority classes, leading to higher accuracy for these categories but poor performance on minority classes.
+-   **Bias Towards Majority Classes**: The model may become biased towards the majority classes, leading to higher accuracy for these categories but poor performance on minority classes.

--   Evaluation Metrics: Metrics like accuracy can be misleading.
+-   **Evaluation Metrics**: Metrics like accuracy can be misleading.
 A model that predicts the majority class well but fails on minority classes can still appear to perform well overall.